aseichter2007/ClipboardConqueror/readme.md

 //todo: write agents or custom settings to file.

-//really waffling, its simply good like >user: //todo: per character rolling memory to allow more natural exchanges and enable rp.
+//really waffling, its simply good like >user: //todo: per character rolling memory to allow more natural exchanges and enable rp.//decline for now.
+I should do a proper conversation builder.

-//todo: settings bulk in and out
+//todo: settings bulk in and out //partial, prompt format swithcing is in, needs instructions switching to support more completion backends.
-.//pass no login here, will just have portal make setting file to save in place//todo: web api to host login server.
-404 defaults to allow full operation of paid branch users if I decide the server is expensive to run, or I die, or the internet is down. potential vulnerability: blocking in hosts to avoid subscription check.
-Please pay for the full version of this software, this is my only income.
-Life is hard.

 //CC should not make outbound requests other than openAI, security is important.
-I'm thining about a branch without openAI just for data safety.
+I'm thining about a branch without openAI just for data safety but until someone asks I won't split main.

 //todo: make a lambda script to setup a lambda to serve a daily charachter, run a continuous contest so people vote for tomorrows char. |||dailycandidate,rate|10, assign up to ten points for the candidate last retrieved with |||dailycandidate| provies random from server.
 Points are gained by and blind?
 //todo: build agent portal with easy to copy and use workflow.
 //todo: mystery agent of the day. vulnerability: the description is visible in the kobold terminal
+//does anyone really want this?

 todo: a server for a mystery agent to play twenty questions against.
 If you guess the character you get points for the premium prompt store.
 Monthly tokens on a subscription, no need for phoning out, just copy from the page.
 Profit sharing intent, but core first.